Servicing Smiles Of All Ages

 Children should visit with us as soon as their baby teeth begin to erupt.
 Early visits enable Dr. Hall to look for developing concerns that could impact your child’s growing smile.
 These early visits also help a child to feel at ease at the dentist and to develop healthy and stable oral habits.

 Dr. Hall and our dental care team can help your child enjoy healthy oral development through regular dental care.
 From the eruption of the first primary tooth, it is important that children visit us at least twice a year for routine care.
 We tailor our exams and dental hygiene to the age and overall needs of the individual child to support their growing smile.

 As your child grows, their dental health needs do too.
 As your family dentist, Dr. Hall can provide ongoing care and dental services that meet the unique needs of each developmental stage.

-Children’s dental services focus on cavity prevention and the development of a stable smile.
-Your child’s dental care will include:
+Children’s dental services focus on cavity prevention and developing a stable smile.
+Your child’s dental care will include the following:

 - Age-appropriate dental exams and teeth cleaning

 - Screening for the early signs of tooth decay and gum disease

 - Dental sealants for larger teeth to prevent future decay

 - Assessment for jaw structure and bite concerns